 We work to prevent sickness and disease by subsidizing mosquito nets, arranging counseling and treatment for HIV+ artisans, hosting annual on-site HIV testing days and teaching health and first aid classes.

 We believe in giving back to our community in Lugazi, Uganda.
 By partnering with local schools, clinics and community leaders, we're able to create a sustainable difference.
 Staff, artisans, interns and volunteers are regularly involved in various projects within the community.

 While working in Lugazi, we quickly noticed how difficult it was to access books and educational materials.
 After seeing this need, we founded the Lugazi Community Library in March 2015.
-The library is next door to our workshop and has quickly become even busier than we expected.
 The library is funded through donations, grants and sales revenue and is managed by our locally-hired librarian.

 For more information about library fundraising, click here.